lapinek/platform-scripting/README.md

     >
     > Links to documentation where various aspects of scripts' application and environment are covered in details could be found at the end of this writing, in [References > IDM > Application and Environment](#references-idm-application-and-environment).

-    A script context will depend on the script's application.
-[Variables Available to Scripts](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#script-variables) and [Router Service Reference > Script Scope](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#filter-script-scope) provide detailed information on the context information available to scripts.
+    A script scope will depend on the script's application.
+[Variables Available to Scripts](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#script-variables) and [Router Service Reference > Script Scope](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#filter-script-scope) provide detailed information on the context information available to scripts in IDM.

+    [Variables Available to All Groovy Scripts](https://backstage.forgerock.com/docs/idm/6.5/connector-dev-guide/index.html#groovy-script-variables) in the Connector Developer's Guide describe the scripted connectors scope.

-    In addition, in a script configuration, you can provide arbitrary arguments, defined as JSON under the "globals" namespace.
+    In addition, in a script configuration, you can provide arbitrary arguments, defined as JSON (normally, under the "globals" namespace).
+Any bindings specified by a scripted connector author can also be made available to the script.
+Properties provided to the script engine (in `conf/script.json`, as described in [Integrator's Guide > Setting the Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#script-config)) may also be available in scripts.

-    The functionality available for scripts is accessible via the `openidm` object and described in [Integrator's Guide > Scripting Reference > Function Reference](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#function-ref).
+    The functionality supported by the script engine in IDM is available to scripts via the `openidm` object and described in [Integrator's Guide > Scripting Reference > Function Reference](https://backstage.forgerock.com/docs/idm/6/integrators-guide/#function-ref).
+Scripted connectors have access to the [ICF framework](https://backstage.forgerock.com/docs/idm/6.5/apidocs/) framework.

+    In addition, you can [use custom Java packages](https://backstage.forgerock.com/knowledge/kb/book/b51015449#custom_package) and [load JavaScript functions](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a44445500) in scripts, and [invoke a jar file from a Groovy script](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a38809746).

+    ### <a id="summary-application-and-environment-ig"></a> IG

 * ### <a id="summary-managing-scripts"></a>Management and Configuration